 As an Affiliate I may earn a small fee from qualifying purchases of some of the links you might click and purchase – at no additional cost to you.

 What is a grow bag?
 Pretty much just what they sound like.
 They are a bag that you fill with potting mix and grow plants either from a starter plant or seed.
 They are generally made of a heavy, breathable fabric.
 Sometimes its more of a plastic which is the case for most of the potato grow bags.
 They generally come in round shaped, but you can also find them square and rectangular.
 They come in a variety of sizes from a 1 gallon all the way to 100 gallons.
 They may come even larger than that but I have never used one any bigger than 100 gallons.
-More and more commercial growing are using them for various plants.
+More and more commercial growers are using them for various plants.

 Why are they popular?
 They can be reused for several years.
 They are very affordable.
 Most of them can be moved around with ease.
 There is not much concern about overwatering as they drain well.
 They fold flat for storage when not in use.
 The biggest perk of all — we are not fighting the weeds all the time.